azrulhasni/keymico/README.md

     such as apt-get.
 You may want to find the equivalent command in your favourite OS

--   We will name (hostname) our VMs host1, host2 and host3.
-We will use plain old /etc/hosts for this.
-In reality, you may want to use proper DNS.
-We will put host1 and host3 in the same AZ and host2 in a different AZ all together.
+-   We will name (hostname) our VMs host1, host2, host3, host4 and host5.
+We
+    will use plain old /etc/hosts for this.
+In a production environment, you may want to use proper DNS.
+We will put host1, host2 and host4 in the same AZ and host3 and host5 in a different AZ all together.
 Please make sure that they can communicate with each other.

 -   We will mount 2 disks per node for Minio to use.
-We name the disks diskN1 and diskN2 with N designating the host number (e.g. host2 will have disk21 and disk22).
-The disks are mounted on /mnt/diskN1 and /mnt/diskN2
+We name the disks data1 and data2 The disks are mounted on /mnt/data1 and /mnt/data2

 -   We will also need SSH access to all hosts.